What is the State of Marijuana in Montana?

 Recreational marijuana became legal in Montana after Initiative 190 was approved by voters in 2020 but became effective on January 1, 2021, after HB 701 was signed into law.
 Adults aged 21 or older can legally use and possess no more than an ounce.
 They may also cultivate up to two mature marijuana plants and two seedlings for personal use.
 Marijuana cultivation must be in a private residence and displaying the plants in public is illegal.
 Note that adult-use marijuana sales only occur in counties where residents voted in support of state-wide legalization.
 Such counties are commonly known as “green” counties,” while “red counties” prohibits adult-use marijuana sales.

-Licensed dispensaries in Nevada may sell marijuana flowers containing one ounce of usable marijuana, with THC content not exceeding 35%.
+Licensed dispensaries in Montana may sell marijuana flowers containing one ounce of usable marijuana, with THC content not exceeding 35%.
 Topical products have a THC limit of 6% and 800 mg of THC or less per package.
 For edibles or food products, 100 milligrams of THC is the limit, and a single serving of an edible marijuana product may not exceed 10 milligrams of THC.
 Eligible buyers may need a valid ID card/MMJ card to purchase at dispensaries.

 Marijuana possession and use in Montana remain illegal in many circumstances.
 For instance, public consumption and possession of both recreational and medical marijuana is a punishable offense.
 Likewise, marijuana consumption and possession on federal lands in Montana or tribal locations are offenses.
 It is also an offense to transport marijuana into or out of the state.
 Possession of more than 1 ounce of marijuana but less than 2 ounces is punishable by a $200 fine.
 Possession of above 2 ounces is a felony punishable by five years of incarceration and a $45,000 fine.